H1d3r/ShadowDumper/README.md

 - Clone ShadowDumper repository
 - Open in Visual Studio 2019 (v142)
 - C++ Language Standard ISO C++14 Standard or Higher
-- Download the shellcodes [pan.bin and off.bin], place somewhere in your computer and change the path in ShadowDumper.rc file before compiling.
+- Download the shellcodes **pan.bin and off.bin** from [Resource Shellcodes] folder, place them somewhere in your computer and change the path in ShadowDumper.rc file before compiling.
 - Make sure MASM should be selected.
 [Right-click on your project in solution explorer, click build dependencies, click build customization and select .masm]
 - Right click on ASM files and go to properties and make sure item type should be Microsoft Macro Assembler
 - Compile project